-Assignments 60 %
+Assignments (Postcards and Newspaper) 60 %

-Participation 15 %
+Participation and engagement 15 %

 Final Exam 25 %

 Total 100 %

-REOUIRED TEXTBOOK AND MATERIALS
+REQUIRED TEXTBOOK AND MATERIALS

 CS 100 course texts and readings.
 These are supplied online in "Course information" on the course home page.
-The module texts are available as illustrated web pages, PDF files (suitable for printing) and EPUB book files (for most e-readers).
-Copies of these files are loaded on the NOST 101 yukoncollege.me page for convenient access.
+The module texts are available as illustrated web pages, PDF files (suitable for printing) and EPUB and MOBI book files (for most e-readers).
+These files are loaded on the NOST 101 course page for convenient, advanced access.

-Recommended: Map of the North Circumpolar Region (National Atlas of Canada Reference Map Series, MCR-001).
+Highly recommended: Map of the North Circumpolar Region (National Atlas of Canada Reference Map Series, MCR-001).
 Canadian students should buy this map; UArctic students should try to buy a similar map locally.
-Digital copy available online from the course site and is loaded on the NOST 101 yukoncollege.me page for convenient access.
+Digital copy available online from the course site and is loaded on the NOST 101 page for convenient access.